umarhussain-git/contourForest/README.md

 # contourForest
 This is my contour-enhanced forest plot package.
 It provides functions to create **contour-enhanced forest plots** for meta-analysis of **continuous** and **binary** outcomes.
-The package works with `metafor` and `ggplot2` and allows customization of colors, labels, and prediction intervals.", "",
+The package works with `metafor` and `ggplot2` and allows customization of colors, labels, and prediction intervals.

-"---",
-"",
-## Installation
+# Installation
-"",
 "```r",
 "# install remotes if not already installed",
 "# install.packages('remotes')",